 The Chief Executive Officer is required to own shares of the Bank's common stock worth at least two and a half times his annual base salary.
 Other executive officers are required to own stock equal to one time their annual base salary.
 These executive officers have up to seven years to comply with this share ownership requirement, measured from the later of the date of adoption of these guidelines or the date that they became subject to the guidelines.
 All executive officers named in the Beneficial Ownership table in this Proxy Statement are in compliance with the guidelines as they apply to them.

-The following elements are included in determining the director's and executive's share ownership for purposes of these guidelines: shares owned individually and by minor dependents or spouses; unvested restricted shares and restricted stock units, and vested or unvested stock options.
+The following elements are included in determining the directors' and executive officers' share ownership for purposes of these guidelines: shares owned individually and by minor